Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 Abstrakte blaue und pinke, kreisförmige Linien.

-Batch production companies rely on this ERP!
+Lot manufacturers rely on this ERP!

-What are the benefits of lot tracking?
+What are the advantages of lot tracking?

-Important industries for legally required lot tracking
+Key industries for legally required lot tracking

 • Food

-• cosmetics
+• Cosmetics

 • Chemicals

-• pharmaceuticals
+• Pharmaceuticals

-• biotechnology
+• Biotechnology

-• Medical devices
+• Medical technology

 Legal basis for lot tracking in the food industry

-It must be possible to prove
+It must be possible to demonstrate:

-• where the food or raw materials come from and
+• where the food or raw materials come from, and

-• to whom they are passed on.
+• to whom they were supplied.

 Lot tracking with Yaveon 365

-• Barcode tracking: Products can be efficiently tracked using barcodes and mobile devices.
+• Barcode tracking: Products can be tracked efficiently using barcodes and mobile devices.

 Autor Stefan Klammler